Amazon Bans Buyers for High Return Rates

 As of 2018, Amazon accounts for almost 50% of all e-commerce sales made daily.

 107 billion dollars in net sales last year – 304 million customer accounts – 192 million unique monthly visitors – and most frightening, 20% growth.

-These numbers are alarming, to say the least.
-What they tell us is that we have an e-commerce empire that makes their own rules, does not disclose these rules, shuts down all competitors that formally allowed sellers/buyers to turn to, banishes people for life and is growing at an astonishing rate.
+These numbers are alarming.
+What they tell us is that we have an e-commerce empire that makes its own rules, does not disclose these rules, shuts down all competitors that formally allowed sellers/buyers to turn to, banishes people for life, and is growing at an astonishing rate.

 Amazon has well surpassed the point of being a successful company and into the very select handful of organizations that have a direct influence on the global economy and our American government.
 1.5 billion in outbound shipping cost last year – one can suppose that lends a helping hand to the suffering USPS.
 Amazon is a tremendously powerful organization.

-Now, take all of the above, and apply it to a scenario of a third-party Amazon seller who has been forced to utilize Amazon’s platform / pay Amazon’s fees because they simply cannot compete with this empire.
-This could be John Smith from rural Idaho, who supports his family selling auto accessories or the multi-million-dollar company based in the heart of Manhattan.
+Now, take all of the above, and apply it to a scenario of a third-party Amazon Seller who has been forced to utilize Amazon’s platform / pay Amazon’s fees because they simply cannot compete with this empire.
+This could be John Smith from rural Idaho, who supports his family selling auto accessories, or the multi-million-dollar company based in the heart of Manhattan.
 In both cases, Amazon holds great power over these people.
 One man needs to feed his family.
-One company needs to pay their employees.
-With no other marketplace to turn to, no exact guidelines laid out to follow and not even a human being to get on the phone with – it was checkmate before the first pawn was even moved.
+One company needs to pay its employees.
+With no other marketplace to turn to, no exact guidelines laid out to follow, and not even a human being to get on the phone with – it was checkmate before the first pawn was even moved.